-The Help command causes the controller to load context sensitive help.
+The help alternate function command causes the controller to load context sensitive help.
 When the help function is executed, the controller displays help information that corresponds to the screen or fields where the cursor is located.

 Restore/Clear Field (ALT, BACK or 'F' ESC)